Moralia: Modern editions

-Specific ideas contained
+Contents

 Origins dilemma

 In his essay "The Symposiacs", Plutarch discusses the famous problem of the chicken and the egg.
 Although Plutarch was not the first person to discuss the problem (Aristotle had already discussed it hundreds of years before Plutarch), he was the first person to put the question into its modern form.

 On reincarnation

 Included in Moralia is a letter addressed by Plutarch to his wife, bidding her not give way to excessive grief at the death of their two-year-old daughter, who was named Timoxena after her mother.
 In the letter, Plutarch expresses his belief in reincarnation: